 The error is not specific to any device and may occur for iPhone, iPad, and Mac users.
 Thankfully, several working fixes are available to fix the error, and we have listed them below in this article.

 Step 1.
 Check Your Internet Connection

 When you see a particular error in Safari, you first need to check your Internet connection.
 Web browsers require a stable Internet connection to render the websites.

-If your Internet connection is not stable, they will have a hard time rendering the websites, leading to the cannot parse response error for any website that can be yahoo, Google and Facebook etc.
+If your Internet connection is unstable, they will have a hard time rendering the websites, leading to the inability to parse response errors for any website, which can be yahoo, Google and Facebook, etc.

 You can check your Internet connection by doing an Internet speed test or opening an app that requires Internet connectivity.
 If your Internet connection is at fault, try using Mobile Hotspot or get in touch with your ISP.
 If the Internet connection is stable, try the other fixes in the article.